Peer Support

 FAQs

-You don’t have to send any messages if you don’t want to, or even attend the session every week, but we hope that it becomes a space you feel safe enough to share and contribute to discussions.
+There is no expectation for you to respond to every message, but we hope that it becomes a space you feel safe enough to share and contribute to discussions.

 Safeguarding notice